Welcome to our Eco Page

 We all look after our school and grounds by ensuring that any litter is picked up and put into a bin.
 Colourful bins are on the playground and the children use these when peeling their fruit.
 The children are always keen to use the brooms and litter pickers at play time to keep our grounds tidy.

 We have a sensory garden and wildlife area within our school grounds.
 We hold Eco evenings where pupils and their parents are invited to get involved with the up keep of these amazing assets to our school.
 We have our own greenhouse made from recycled plastic bottles.
+This autumn we have planted seeds to create a wildflower border along our boundary fence on the school field.
+In the spring, we hope to see a colourful display of wild flowers that will attract and help lots of wildlife to thrive.
+The children have been painting cobble stones to create a feature in the middle of our wildflower border.

 We teach how important diet and exercise are to having a healthy life.
 Fruit is provided for all the children in the mornings.
 We grow fruit and herbs in our sensory garden.
 We have an outside quiet area - somewhere to sit and relax at play times.
-There is a mindfulness club for children every Thursday lunch time.

-We support Comic Relief by fund raising on Red Nose Day and show the children how their donations can change lives in other countries as well their own.
+We support Comic Relief by fund raising on Red Nose Day and show the children how their donations can change lives in other countries as well as their own.
 We have raised funds for Sport Relief, The Lymphoma Association and Diabetes UK.
 The children have also taken part in the Christmas Shoebox Appeal by providing a Christmas box for children or teenagers less fortunate than themselves.

 - Dates for 2018-19